 In 2019 this movie would have twice the number of car crashes, and twice the number of stunts.
 Vin Diesel, Dwayne Johnson, or Keanu Reeves would also be in it... and it would be WRONG, so wrong.
 It would be wrong because in the end it doesn't come down to the number of car crashes or the difficulty of the stunts.
 It also doesn't come down to the realism of computer generated imagery.
 It comes down to the characters, and in most action movies - whether they were made this year or in 1977 - that element is usually lacking.

 In The Gauntlet Clint Eastwood stars as a cop charged with bringing back an important witness.
 The dialogue is first-rate, the action scenes are gripping, and the performances are all memorable.
 Yeah, in 2019 they could reboot it and make it more like The Fast and the Furious, but why do that?
 Why try to capitalize on something that was great the way it was?

-Fun Fact: Before Clint Eastwood and future ex-partner Sandra Locke signed on to star in this, Marlon Brando and Barbara Streisand were in talks to appear in this movie.
+Fun Fact: Before Clint Eastwood and future ex-partner Sandra Locke signed on to star in this, Marlon Brando and Barbara Streisand were in talks to co-star.

 3. Black Sunday